Updated Feb. 19, 2021, at 1:35 p.m. CT

 Once you’ve reviewed your budget, consider having your recurring deposits, such as your paychecks, securely direct deposited into your checking account—not your savings account.
 From there, you can use Dupaco’s automatic transfers to distribute your money into your other accounts, such as You-Name-It Savings or your Holiday Club account.

-Another option: Take advantage of payroll distribution, which allows you to set up your recurring deposits to be automatically distributed to your various accounts before the funds hit your checking account.
+Another option: Take advantage of payroll distribution.
+You can set up recurring deposits to automatically distribute to your accounts before the funds hit your checking account.

 “When the payroll comes in, we divvy it up before our members even see it in their checking accounts,” Shemak said.
 “Some members don’t want to see how much money they have until everything has been paid first.
 They just want to see what’s leftover.”

-Because overdraft transfers from savings accounts go against your allotted six transactions, it’s one more reason to keep close tabs on your checking account balance.
+Overdraft transfers from savings accounts go against your allotted six transactions.
+So, it’s one more reason to keep close tabs on your checking account balance.

 Make it easier to keep tabs on your accounts by activating Dupaco’s free eNotifier Alerts.
-You can customize them to be alerted, for example, every time you transfer money from your savings account to your checking account.
+You can customize them to be alerted every time you transfer money from your savings account to your checking account.

-You also can log into Shine Online or Mobile Banking to review the number of transactions you’ve made from your savings accounts.
+You also can log into Shine Online or Mobile Banking to review the transactions you’ve made from your savings accounts.

 Within Shine Online Banking, you’ll also be alerted every time your transaction counts against your allotted six transfers.

-When you need cash from your savings account, go to a Dupaco branch, CO-OP Shared Branch or ATM to avoid the monthly transaction limit.
+When you need cash from your savings account, go to a Dupaco branch, CO-OP Shared Branch or ATM.
+This way, you’ll avoid the monthly transaction limit.

-And when you do transfer or withdraw money from your savings account, consider taking more than you need to give yourself a cushion.
+When you do transfer or withdraw money from your savings account, consider taking more than you need.
+This will give yourself a cushion.
 You can always return money to your savings account later.